International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 5. The evaluation facility may use its own or external evaluators to carry out the evaluation.
 For external evaluators, the same competence requirements apply as in §2.4 for evaluators employed by the evaluation facility.
 6. The evaluation facility shall demonstrate and maintain adequate liability insurance.
-7. In principle, an evaluation facility may only carry out evaluations for the IDS if it has been recognized by the IDS certification body.
+7. An evaluation facility may only carry out evaluations for the IDS if it has been recognized by the IDS certification body.

 ### §2.4 Evaluators
 1. Evaluators are natural persons who carry out evaluations for an evaluation facility in accordance with these rules of procedure.